mjbots/moteus/docs/reference.md

 When in Position mode, shrink the derivative control term by the given factor.
 Integral types are applied as for PWM.
 This is internally limited to be no more than the kp scale.
+If unspecified, 1.0 is used.

 #### 0x025 - Maximum torque ####

 When in Position mode, the maximum torque to be applied.
-This defaults to the system-wide configured maximum torque.
+If unspecified, this defaults to the system-wide configured maximum torque.

 #### 0x026 - Commanded stop position ####

 When in Position mode, and a non-zero velocity is commanded, stop motion when reaching the given position.
 NaN / maximal negative means no limit is applied.
+If unspecified, NaN is used.

 #### 0x027 - Watchdog timeout ####